-An undergraduate student with an internship at PARI becomes part of the research team, contributing original studies in science, technology, engineering, or math.
+An undergraduate student with an internship at PARI engages in experiential learning by conducting field studies in science, technology, engineering, or math.
 Undergraduate interns are provided housing on the PARI campus, meals during onsite high school programs and a stipend of $2,500.

-PARI typically offers five summer research experiences for undergraduates (REU) internships.
+This summer PARI offered five research experiences for undergraduates (REU) internships.
 The internships begin during the first week of June and last eight weeks.
-Applicants must meet the following requirements:

 In addition to the field studies associated with each project, the interns assisted with high school summer resident education programs, including the Duke Talent Identification Program Summer Field Study in Astronomy, Physics, and Astrobiology.
 Interns also helped with public outreach programs involving science education programs for all ages.

 The five REU internships for 2017 at PARI are:

 Polaris and North Field Study – Instrument Upgrades and Observations

 Andrew Gavin, Cornell University, conducted observations and data reduction, and will present his findings at the fall 2017 North Carolina Astronomers Meeting and at the 231st Meeting of the American Astronomical Society in January 2018.
 Duties include mounting a new camera on the Polaris telescope and conducting observations with data reduction and analysis.

 Megan Houck, Davidson College, presented astronomy and astrobiology educational materials to teenagers, particularly female students.
 Her primary role was to work with students during two summer camps lasting two weeks each, beginning June 18 and continuing through July 1, and then July 9 through July 22.
 Outside of those dates, Megan worked with the education department in areas of program development, presentation preparations and classroom setup.
 She also also received training on telescopes and instruments.

 Jim Falls Internship